Illustration: George Wylesol

 Internet and community radio

-Erin Rioux on our team recently published an excellent write-up on the value of internet radio with a list of his favorite stations.
+Erin Rioux recently published an excellent write-up on the value of internet radio on our own blog with a list of his favorite stations.
 I’m adding BFF.fm for consideration.

-Community radio is my favorite music discovery mechanism.
-The ultimate curator is the passionate DJ who knows everything about the musical niche they dedicate several hours to every week.
+Community radio is my personal favorite music discovery resource.
+The ultimate curator is the passionate DJ who knows everything about the musical niche they dedicate hours to every week.
 Some of my top stations include KOOP in Austin, TX, WFMU in NYC, and WMNF in Tampa Bay, FL.
 Of course, public and college radio are excellent resources as well.

 Record / sample labels